ls1intum/Artemis/docs/admin/benchmarking-tool.rst

 Benchmarking Tool
 =================

-The Artemis Benchmarking Tool is a web application that can be used to test the performance of Artemis under heavy load.
+The Artemis Benchmarking Tool is a web application designed for Artemis administrators to test the performance of Artemis under heavy load.
 It is available on `GitHub <https://github.com/ls1intum/Artemis-Benchmarking>`_.

 The Benchmarking Tool for Artemis is designed to simulate realistic user interactions with the Artemis platform,